FEN1XY/web_work/README.md

 # Web lesson - 1

-To create project u can use the following command in the PowerShell:
+To create project at some place u can use the following command in the PowerShell:

  - flutter create <project_name>

-Working with project files in the "lib" root folder
+You can work with project files in the root 'lib' folder